 Want to connect with Lyssy?

-Find her at LyssyCreates.com, on Instagram, and through her hand-lettering Facebook group, The Script Squad!
-Don’t forget to subscribe to Sparking Growth for more episodes and share your biggest takeaways from this episode in the comments.
+Find her at LyssyCreates.com, on Instagram, Facebook, and Pinterest @lyssycreates!
+She also now has a Youtube channel for hand-lettering, so check that out too.
+Don’t forget to subscribe to the Creative Business Success Podcast for more episodes and share your biggest takeaways from this episode in the comments.